metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_cluster_manager_v1_manifest.md

 Optional:

 - `mode` (String) Mode is either Enable, Disable, '' where '' is Disable by default.
 In Enable mode, a valid feature gate 'featuregate/Foo' will be set to '--featuregate/Foo=true'.
 In Disable mode, a valid feature gate 'featuregate/Foo' will be set to '--featuregate/Foo=false'.

+<a id="nestedatt--spec--resource_requirement"></a>
+### Nested Schema for `spec.resource_requirement`

+Optional:

+- `resource_requirements` (Attributes) ResourceRequirements defines resource requests and limits when Type is ResourceQosClassResourceRequirement (see [below for nested schema](#nestedatt--spec--resource_requirement--resource_requirements))
+- `type` (String)

+<a id="nestedatt--spec--resource_requirement--resource_requirements"></a>
+### Nested Schema for `spec.resource_requirement.resource_requirements`

+Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--resource_requirement--resource_requirements--claims))
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--resource_requirement--resource_requirements--claims"></a>
+### Nested Schema for `spec.resource_requirement.resource_requirements.requests`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.